Clearwater Personal Injury Attorney

 Fortunately for accident victims, Florida law entitles people who are hurt in accidents caused by someone else’s negligent behavior to compensation for these and other losses.
 Personal injuries can vary widely, and often include traumatic brain injuries (TBI), spinal cord injuries, bone fractures, soft tissue injuries or even simple bumps and bruises.
 Seeking help from a Clearwater personal injury lawyer at The Fran Haasch Law Group can lead to fair compensation for the losses and damages you have suffered.

-If you were injured or you lost a loved one as a result of someone else’s negligence, The Fran Haasch Law Group at (727) 274-9973 or contact us online for a free, no-risk case evaluation with one of our personal injury lawyers in Tampa.
+If you were injured or you lost a loved one as a result of someone else’s negligence, The Fran Haasch Law Group at (727) 274-9973 or contact us online for a free, no-risk case evaluation with one of our personal injury lawyers in Clearwater.